ragecastle/catfacts/README.md

 catfacts
 ========

-Interesting fact of the day
+Interesting facts as tweeted by @jpellissier1757 with #catfacts